anchetaWern/anchetawern.github.io/source/_posts/2013-10-21-how-to-perform-cross-domain-ajax-requests.markdown

 });
 ```

+But if you're making the request from a domain different than the current domain your script is being called then it wouldn't work.

+####JSONP

+The first method if via JSONP.
 If you have control over the code that returns the response that you need, all you need to do is to convert the data that you're returning to JSON string and then wrap it up with a function call.
 Here's an example:

 ```php
 <?php